 Alicante is the capital of the stunning Costa Blanca region.

-The coast is framed by a rugged mountainous landscape and sandy beaches, coloured with subtropical vegetation and features a great number of sweet little villages in between its two main cities.
+The coast is framed by a rugged mountainous landscape and sandy beaches, colored with subtropical vegetation, and features a great number of sweet little villages in between its two main cities, Alicante and Benidorm.

 The expat community has been steadily growing there, encouraging growth in the services and amenities supporting international residents.

-In short, there’s something for everyone in Alicante, and that’s the main reason why so many expats that make up the international community there feel completely at home.
+In short, there’s something for everyone in Alicante, which is why so many expats that make up the international community feel completely at home.

-Spain’s diversity, both cultural and geographical, is what makes it such an attractive location for people from all over the world.
-It also makes it difficult to determine exactly where the best place to live in Spain is.
+Spain’s cultural and geographical diversity makes it such an attractive location for people from all over the world.
+It also makes it difficult to determine the best place to live in Spain.

 If you are in a free fall, retiring or semi-retiring to Spain, or even relocating there with your portable business in the suitcase, that’s where choosing your location can feel like an impossible task.